rspolyak/emflex-firmware/README.md

 To proceed please execute "make"

+## Commiting new changes

+Prior to commit new change, ensure existing functionality is not impacted.
+Run "./build_all_targets" to verify compilation of all targets and profiles.

 ## Burning
 * Connect your device to USB port
 * Just type "make load" to upload firmware